‘Revolutionizing a culture’: How critical race theory grew from law school thesis to K-12 trend

 “We definitely have not pushed any political agendas,” she told WGRZ-TV in Buffalo.
 “We give them the research, and we allow them to have the discussion, and then to problematize and question anything they are learning,” she said.
 “Then we allow our students to make up their own minds about positions that they will take.”

-Ms. Morrell also said students need to be taught about systemic racism.
+Ms. Morrell also said that students need to be taught about systemic racism.

 “There is implicit bias, and there is systemic racism, and so we want to problematize that,” said said.

-Critical race theory advocates insist the lessons help schools better reflect reality when teaching about race, civics and American history.
+Critical race theory advocates insist these lessons help schools better reflect reality when teaching about race, civics and American history.

 Teaching that the ills of slavery continue to keep down people of color, they argue, gives students a fuller understanding of the nation’s history and the current racial strife, as opposed to what they consider the Euro-centric, watered-down version of the history traditionally taught to Americans.

-“I believe, if we’re intellectually honest without ourselves, we know that this country was founded on principles associated with White supremacy,” said David B. Miller, director of International Education Programs at Case Western Reserve University’s School of Applied Social Sciences.
-“Unless and until we can have an honest discussion of the good, bad and ugly, the nation will continue to struggle with this.”
+“I believe, if we’re intellectually honest without ourselves, we know that this country was founded on principles associated with white supremacy,” said David B. Miller, director of International Education Programs at Case Western Reserve University’s School of Applied Social Sciences.
+“Unless and until we can have an honest discussion of the good, bad, and ugly the nation will continue to struggle with this.”

 To many parents, however, the idea of systemic racism — that America’s laws and institutions from education to healthcare are biased against minorities — is an over-simplistic fallacy.